What is customer acquisition? (+ how to acquire customers)

 Research is clear: Customer experience influences purchase decision and impacts customer lifetime value.
 In fact, a Zendesk survey revealed that 62 percent of B2B and 42 percent of B2C customers purchased more after a good customer service experience.
 And 66 percent of B2B and 52 percent of B2C customers stopped buying after a bad customer service interaction.

 The same goes for potential customers.
 Their experience with your customer service is often their first direct interaction with your brand.
 As such, you’ll want to ensure that it’s an experience that will leave them wanting more.

 Research also shows that people often make purchase decisions based on emotional factors.
 Since customer support is on the front lines, they play a large role in the emotional aspect of your brand.
-Customer service skills are ubiquitous to establishing real, human relationships with potential customers early on, from the first moment they reach out.
+Customer service skills are key to establishing real, human relationships with potential customers early on.

 Four Seasons Hotels and Resorts is one brand that continues to invest in the customer experience.
-Its white-glove customer service experience, which includes complimentary perks and personalization, attracts new customers by invoking a feeling of exclusivity.
-For instance, it created a concierge-like service where guests can reach out to the business like they would a friend, whether that’s on Twitter, Facebook Messenger, or SMS, to seamlessly arrange spa reservations, get restaurant recommendations, and access special services.
+Its white-glove customer service experience attracts new customers with free perks and personalization.
+It created a service where guests can reach out to the business like they would a friend.
+They can use Twitter, Facebook Messenger, or SMS to arrange spa reservations, get restaurant recommendations, and access special services.

-There is no one-size-fits-all customer-acquisition model.
-Your acquisition strategy will depend on your type of business, customer base, resources, and overall marketing strategy.
-Even though your customer acquisition framework will evolve as trends change and your company grows, incorporating your customer service team will help businesses at any stage think with the long game in mind.
+Your customer acquisition plan will depend on your type of business, customer base, resources, and overall marketing strategy.
+Your customer acquisition framework will evolve as trends change and your company grows.
+But great customer service team will help businesses at any stage think with the long game in mind.
 After all, those that interact with your customers directly often know how to serve them the best.